BenDiekhoff/5323-Computational-Epidemiology/graph-based-slir/README.md

 - Immune (orange)
 - Recovered (blue)

+The user has the option to show weighted edges, based on the amount of contact between two agents, but it becomes increasingly hard to read as population size and contact increases.

 NOTE: The number of immune agents will be rounded down.
 For example, with a population of 10 that has 35% immunity, only 3 agents wil be immune.

 # Example Output